It’s tough for me to ever pass up a chair, but when they are great deals, it’s impossible to say NO.

 I used my Homeright Finish Max to spray the chalky paint primer on the new wall shelf.

 It got H.O.T. and I brought some projects in the house to work on them in the kitchen.
 I applied some Miss Mustard Seed clear wax, and then added a little Dark Umber Wax from Heirloom Traditions using a small wax brush.
-(Use the code MYREPURPOSEDLIFE to save 10% online at Heirloom Traditions)

 I used my favorite d rings on the back of the chair wall shelf for hanging it on the wall.